kevin-leptons/lfs-auto/readme.md

 <img src="doc/img/logo.png" width="128" height="128"/>
+# status
+from kevin, 2016-05-15
+i recognize that current operating systems is good enough. so i pause this project and focus on other problems. if any body want to continue this project, contact me

+thanks

 # new linux distribution (finding for distribution name)
 this is new gnu/linux system focus on two side
 - developer: make developing become easily